 Limerick joined the OpenHouse Family in 2012, followed by Cork in 2014.
 Cork, Dublin and Limerick will be hosting OpenHouse events in succeeding weeks.

-Open House Cork will showcase the wealth and breadth of Irish architecture, from the splendour of Georgian Cork to the breathtaking contemporary spaces and places created by national and international architectural practices.
-The full programme of family friendly events will be launched in September.
+Open House Cork showcases the wealth and breadth of Irish architecture, from the splendour of Georgian Cork to the breathtaking contemporary spaces and places created by national and international architectural practices.

 Will be taking place on the weekend of the 11th October to the 13th October 2019.